eboraks/icognition-backend/CHAT_INTERFACE_REPLICATION_GUIDE.md

 - `/Users/eboraks/Projects/icognition/frontend/src/views/library/KnowledgeExplorer.vue`

 **Backend**:
-- `/Users/eboraks/Projects/icognition/backend/app/api/routes/chat.py`
+- `/Users/eboraks/Projects/icognition/backend/app/api/routes/chat.py` (REST + SSE endpoints)
 - `/Users/eboraks/Projects/icognition/backend/app/services/chat_session_service.py`
 - `/Users/eboraks/Projects/icognition/backend/app/services/chat_agent_service.py`
 - `/Users/eboraks/Projects/icognition/backend/app/utils/chat_formatting.py`
 - `/Users/eboraks/Projects/icognition/backend/app/models.py` (ChatSession, ChatMessage)
-- `/Users/eboraks/Projects/icognition/backend/app/api/routes/websocket.py`
+- `/Users/eboraks/Projects/icognition/backend/SSE_MIGRATION.md` (Migration documentation)

 ---

 ## Notes

 - All message content is HTML-formatted on the backend.
 The iPhone app should either render HTML or strip HTML tags for plain text display.
-- The WebSocket connection is session-specific.
-Each chat tab/session requires its own WebSocket connection.
+- SSE connections are per-message, not per-session.
+Each message requires a separate SSE connection that closes after the response completes.
 - Session scope (entity/document filters) affects which documents the AI can retrieve via the `retrieve_documents_tool`.
 - The backend uses LangGraph's PostgreSQL checkpointer for conversation memory, so each session maintains context across messages.
-- Error handling: If WebSocket fails, the frontend should show an error message and allow retry.
+- Error handling: If SSE stream fails, the frontend should show an error message and allow retry.
+The placeholder message should be updated with the error.
+- **Two-step process**: First send message via REST (get `message_id`), then start SSE stream with that `message_id`.
+- SSE uses standard HTTP with `Accept: text/event-stream` header and Firebase token in `Authorization` header.
+- The WebSocket endpoint (`/ws/{session_id}/{user_id}`) is retained for backward compatibility but is not used by the frontend.